 But while wading through the cultural flotsam and jetsom—the stuff of evidence that amasses at the geographical and cultural "choke-hold" points of borders, tribal regions, castes, and classes, intensified by the global surveillance and security states, Azlan has already persisted against the burdensome memory of those glaring, lingering acts of inhumanity that have so frequently distinguished the 20th century—and which continue to rear their Gorgon heads in brazen defiance of the artist's constancy, his fidelity to the "hunt" for traces of cast-off, displaced, missed and misread signs and indicators, perhaps not always knowing why he continues (in the face of so much resistance), but feeling, knowing, that he must, regardless.

 the wreck and not the story of the wreck

 the thing itself and not the myth

 worn by salt and sway into this threadbare beauty

 curving their assertion

 among the tentative haunters..."

-Azlan's images are reminiscent and full of the trepidation innate to those first photographic plates of the 19th century with their suggestion of the occult, the shadow world, and the afterlife, which stood, not only within their framed edges but also as if actually standing before us.
-However, instead of those photographic "blacks" serving as the source of so much visual potency, it is the glaringly intense light in these photographs that seems to serve as the source of so much forthright disclosure and revelation.
+Azlan's images are full of the trepidation innate to, though inversely reminiscent of, those first 19th-century photographic plates with their suggestion of the occult, the shadow world, and the afterlife, which were fixed not only within their framed edges, but also as if standing murkily before us like darkened mirrors.
+However, instead of those early photographic "blacks" serving as the source of so much mystery and potency, it is Azlan's images' glaring and intense light that serves as the source of forthright disclosure, revelation.